NWorking/free-local-RAG-chatbot/README.md

 # free-local-RAG-chatbot
-IN PROGRESS - I have gotten this to run successfully on my machine.
-I am in the process of uploading all the files.

 In this repository are the scripts to make a Retrieval Augemented Generation (RAG) chatbot.
 This chatbot is completely free and locally hosted.
 For the AI model: I used Ollama which allows the user to download pretrained LLM models to their local machine for free.